datho7561/CalcCheck-Indenter/README.md

 1. Open a new tab in Firefox and enter `about:debugging`
 2. Click `Load Temporary Add-on...`
 3. Navigate to the folder with the code and select the `manifest.json` file
-4. Reload any CalckCheck sessions in order to apply the addon
+4. Reload any CalcCheck sessions in order to apply the addon

 ### Google Chrome